Brown Bess: Variations

 Many variations and modifications of the standard pattern musket were created over its long history.
 The earliest version was the Long Land Pattern of 1722, 62 in long (without bayonet), with a 46 in barrel.
 It was later found that shortening the barrel did not detract from accuracy but made handling easier, giving rise to the Militia (or Marine) Pattern of 1756 and the Short Land Pattern of 1768, which both had a 42 in barrel.
 Another version with a 39 in barrel was first manufactured for the British East India Company, and was eventually adopted by the British Army in 1790 as the India Pattern.

-Towards the end of the life of the weapon, there was a change in the system of ignition.
-The flintlock mechanism, which was prone to misfiring, especially in wet weather, was replaced by the more reliable percussion cap.
+By the late 1830s and into the early 1840s the weapon was becoming obsolete and its flintlock mechanism was being replaced by the more efficient and reliable percussion cap ignition.
+The flintlock mechanism was prone to misfiring, especially in wet weather.
 The last flintlock pattern manufactured was selected for conversion to the new system as the Pattern 1839.
 As a fire at the Tower of London destroyed large stocks of these in 1841, a new Pattern 1842 musket was manufactured.
 These remained in service until the 1853 outbreak of the Crimean War, when they were replaced by the Minié and the P53 Enfield rifled musket.